VueGWT/vue-gwt/docs/guide/getting-started.md

 ***TodoComponent.java***

-We first create a Class like for our previous examples.
+We first create a Class like in our previous examples.

 ```java
 @Component